openaps/AndroidAPSdocs/docs/EN/index.rst

 A good orientation is given by the `Module Overview <./Module/index.html>`_ and the `Objectives <./Usage/Objectives.html>`_.

-Getting Started (delete or just change)
+Getting Started
 ----------------
 .. toctree::
    :maxdepth: 1
    :glob:

    Safety First <./Getting-Started/Safety-first.md>
+   What is a closed loop system <./Getting-Started/Safety-first.md>
+   What is closed Loop System with AndroidAPS <./Getting-Started/Safety-first.md>
-   Module Overview <./Getting-Started/Modules/index.rst>
+   Module Overview delete because of level size <./Getting-Started/Modules/index.rst>

 Module Overview
 -----------------------------------------